phuan516/Third-Times-a-Charm/README.md

 # Third Time's a Charm

-Think you can complete the level fast enough to end the game?
+Complete the level fast enough to end the game?